Dakota Access Pipeline protests: United Nations presentation

-Security confrontations and harsh treatment of protesters
+Security confrontations & violence

 On September 3, 2016, the Dakota Access Pipeline brought in a private security firm when the company used bulldozers to dig up part of the pipeline route that contained possible burial sites and culturally significant artifacts; it was subject to a pending injunction motion.
 The bulldozers arrived within a day after Standing Rock Sioux filed legal action.
 Energy Transfer bulldozers cut a two-mile (3200 m) long, 150-foot (45 m) wide path through the contested area.

 When protesters crossed the perimeter fence onto private property to stop the bulldozers, they were confronted with pepper spray and guard dogs.
 At least six protesters were treated for dog bites, and an estimated 30 were pepper-sprayed before the guards and their dogs left the scene in trucks.
 A woman that had taken part in the incident stated, "The cops watched the whole thing from up on the hills.
 It felt like they were trying to provoke us into being violent when we're peaceful."
 The incident was filmed by Amy Goodman and a crew from Democracy Now!
 Footage shows several people with dog bites and a dog with blood on its muzzle.

 Frost Kennels of Hartville, Ohio, acknowledged that they were involved in the incident on September 3.
 Executive director for Private Investigator Security Guard Services, Geoff Dutton, said Frost Kennels and its owner, Bob Frost, were not licensed by the state of Ohio to provide security services or guard dogs.
 Morton County Sheriff, Kyle Kirchmeier, said they were investigating both sides in the incident, including wounds inflicted by the dogs, and that they had no prior knowledge of the use of dogs until a 9-1-1 call was made.
 When asked why the deputies who witnessed the incident did not intervene, Kirchmeier cited officer security concerns, and stated that it was "more like a riot than a protest" and that there was an investigation into "the incident and individuals who organized and participated in this unlawful event."